red-collar-official/flutter_kore/README.md

 ```

 App class holds instances to global <b>InteractorCollection</b>, <b>SharedPreferences</b>, <b>Apis</b> and <b>ObjectBox</b>(if needed)
-We define global variable for app class and initialize it before calling <b>runApp</b>
+We define global variable for app class and initialize it before calling <b>runApp</b>.

 ## Presentation Layer

-Presentation layer consists of view model and view classes that are connected together
+Presentation layer consists of view model and view classes that are connected together.

 ### ViewModel